In compliance with Fisheries Management Scotland directive

-The Nairn District Salmon Fishery Board is a statutory body, made up of elected River Nairn proprietors and co-opted representatives.
+The Nairn District Salmon Fishery Board is a statutory body, made up of elected River Nairn proprietors, their mandatories and co-opted representatives.

 The Board employs a Bailiff.